Simulated LSST Observations of Real Metre-scale Imminent Impactors: Full Survey Results

 \subsection{General Trends}

-From these 28 objects, we can begin to extract some general trends between the impact events, the impacting bodies, their orbits, and the \texttt{Sorcha} observations.
+From these 30 objects, we can identify general trends between the impact events, the impacting bodies, their orbits, and the \texttt{Sorcha} observations.

-\textbf{Impacts}: Of the 28 objects observed, 17 impacted into the Southern Hemisphere (compared to 11 in the Northern), and only one impacted north of 40$^{\circ}$ (Fig. \ref{fig:map}).
-This is consistent with Rubin's position in the southern hemisphere.
+\textbf{Impacts}: Of the 30 objects observed, 19 impacted into the Southern Hemisphere (compared to 11 in the Northern), and only one impacted north of 40$^{\circ}$ (Fig. \ref{fig:map}).
+This is consistent with Rubin's position in the Southern Hemisphere.

 There is a correlation between the impact speed and the number of observations obtained (Fig. \ref{fig:impactor_three_hist}).
-All observed objects have relatively low impact speeds (v $<$ 25 km s$^{-1}$), compared to the rest of the population (which reached 50 km s$^{-1}$).
-Additionally, the four bodies observed 9+ times all have very low v ($<$ 11.6 km s$^{-1}$), just above the Earth's escape velocity.
+Most observations are of objects with relatively low impact speeds (v $<$ 25 km s$^{-1}$), compared to the rest of the population (which reaches 50 km s$^{-1}$).
+The eight discovered objects are (unsurprisingly) the larger, slower and brighter objects.
+Additionally, the four bodies observed 10+ times all have very low v ($<$ 11.6 km s$^{-1}$), just above the Earth's escape velocity.

-The USG reports equal numbers of day vs night fireballs, while here, 24 (85\%) of the observed objects impacted at night.
+The USG reports equal numbers of day vs night fireballs, while here, 26 (86.7\%) of the observed objects impacted at night.
 This suggests we do not observe objects which impact on the outbound section of their orbit.
 This is unsurprising, since ground-based telescopes can only observe objects on the night-side of the planet, but does highlight the importance of space-based observatories that can observe objects approaching the daytime side of the planet (e.g. the NEO Surveyor and NEOMIR missions; \citealt{Mainzer23, Conversi24}).

-Of the 372 USG events, 317 have altitude data.
-Of the 55 without, most have impact energies $<$ 0.1 kT TNT, lower than most of the events which LSST observed (Fig. \ref{fig:impactor_three_hist}).
-These 55 events could correspond with events at any altitude (based on the rest of the population in Fig. \ref{fig:kt_alt}).

-None of the impact events that have peak brightness altitudes $>$ 60 km or impact energies $>$ 2 kT TNT were observed (Fig. \ref{fig:kt_alt}).
+None of the observed impactors generated fireball events with peak brightness altitudes $>$ 60 km, and only one had impact energy $>$ 2 kT TNT (Fig. \ref{fig:kt_alt}).
 We also note that the USG data rarely report speeds for events above 50 km, and almost always reports speeds for events with impact energies $>$ 2 kT TNT.
-We discuss this further in Section \ref{subsec:total_predictions}.

-\textbf{Impactors}: USG sensors are sensitive to events with impact energies $>$ 0.05 kT, corresponding to 1 m objects with H$_r$ $\sim$ 33 (with our assumed albedo of 0.18).
+\textbf{Impactors}: USG sensors are sensitive to events with impact energies $>$ 0.05 kT, corresponding to 1 m objects with H$_r$ $\sim$ 32 (assuming albedo of 0.24).
 We find that LSST primarily observes impactors with H$_r$ $>$ 31 (D $>$ 2 m; Fig. \ref{fig:impactor_three_hist}).
-The impactors observed 9+ times all have H$_r$ $>$ 30.5 (D $>$ 2.5 m).
+The impactors observed 10+ times all have H$_r$ $>$ 30.5 (D $>$ 2.5 m).